hbctraining/scRNA-seq_online/lessons/06_integration.md

 ## **Integrate** or align samples across conditions using shared highly variable genes

-_**If cells cluster by sample, condition, batch, dataset, or modality, this integration step can greatly improve the clustering and the downstream analyses**._
+_**If cells cluster by sample, condition, batch, dataset, modality, this integration step can greatly improve the clustering and the downstream analyses**._

 To integrate, we will use the shared highly variable genes (identified using SCTransform) from each group, then, we will "integrate" or "harmonize" the groups to overlay cells that are similar or have a "common set of biological features" between groups.
 For example, we could integrate across: